awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-from-instance.md

   ```

   After you terminate an Amazon EC2 instance, you can't restart the instance\.
 After termination, its data is gone and the volume can't be attached to any instance\.
 To learn more about terminating instances, see [Terminate an instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#terminating-instances-console) in the *Amazon EC2 User Guide for Linux Instances*\.

-## Limitations<a name="create-asg-from-instance-limitations"></a>

-This procedure does not add the instance to the Auto Scaling group\.
-To create an Auto Scaling group from a running instance, and at the same time add the instance to the Auto Scaling group where it can be managed as part of the group, see [Attach EC2 instances to your Auto Scaling group](attach-instance-asg.md)\.